hemangi445/hemangi445.github.io/_projects/final_project.md

 vegaEmbed('#vis', "/assets/json/final_dashboard.json");
 </script>

+**Description**
-This dashboard compares active and inactive businesses and shows how registrations changed over time.
-When a user clicks **Active** or **Inactive** in the bar chart, the line chart updates to show the trend for that selected business status.
-This makes it easier to move from a general summary to a more specific trend.
+This dashboard compares active and inactive businesses and shows how registrations have changed over time.
+Active businesses are significantly higher, and there is a noticeable increase after 2015.
+Users can click on a business status to filter the trend and explore patterns more clearly.

-## Context Visualization 1
+---

+## Top Counties by Business Registrations

 <div id="vis2"></div>